Position Title: Licensed Vocational Nurse (LVN)

 Required Education, Certifications/Licenses and Language/Cultural Skills:

-- Current valid license to practice as a RN or LVN in California.
+- Bachelor’s degree in nursing and current valid license to practice as a Licensed Vocational Nurse in California.

 - Knowledge and experience relevant to work with diverse communities must be competent and comfortable in communicating mental health concepts to those with different cultures.